 Males tend to be territorial.
-This largely depends on their personality too, so it is recommended that you introduce two male guinea pigs to each other as babies so you won’t have problems with them fighting each other and they can bond well.
+This largely depends on their personality too, so it is recommended that you introduce two male guinea pigs to each other as babies so you won’t have problems with them fighting each other and they can create a stronger bond this way.

-Another option is to introduce a younger male guinea pig (typically as young as six months old) to an older male guinea pig, so they can establish a natural hierarchy with the older one being more dominant than the young one.
+Another option is to introduce a younger male guinea pig (typically as young as six months old) to an older male guinea pig, so they can establish a natural hierarchy with the older one being more dominant than the younger one.

 Introducing Guinea Pigs to Each Other

 While some guinea pigs will act like meeting a long-lost friend when introduced to each other for the first time, there are just those times when your guinea pigs will fight each other due to personality differences.

-When guinea pigs try to assert dominance to each other, showing the fellow guinea pig who’s boss, this might result in a fight.
+When guinea pigs try to assert dominance to each other, showing the fellow guinea pig who’s the boss, might result in a fight.
 It can be a necessary process, but if no one gives in and they keep asserting dominance, things might get bloody.

-Here are some things to look out for when introducing guinea pigs to each other for the first time and what to do when a fight ensues:
+Here are some things to look out for when introducing guinea pigs to each other for the first time and what to do if a fight ensues:

 Look for signs like bottom-smelling, yawning, mounting, aggression, or non-serious fighting.
 These can be signs that one is upset with the other.
 If they don’t get along and they suddenly engage in a fight, separate them with a towel to avoid getting bitten.

 Some sounds that they produce like rumble-strutting and constant teeth-chattering might mean that a guinea pig is anxious or stressed or is trying to show dominance over the other, this can start the fighting between your guinea pigs.
-Keep a close eye to your pets and just take action when the fighting starts.
+Keep a close eye on your pets and just take action when the fighting starts.